 14 – 19 Learning Pathways at Prestatyn High School Key Stage 4 (14-16 years) 14-19

 Learning Pathways provides a framework by which learners can follow a National Curriculum which provides some choice for learners and is designed to meet their individual needs.
-At Key Stage 4 (Years 10 & 11) there is greater flexibility for students, though some subjects and experiences remain compulsory for all.
+At KS4 (Years 9,10&11) there is greater flexibility for students, though some subjects and experiences remain compulsory for all.
 In making their choices, students will select from a range of courses and should aim to develop their interests and strengths, taking full advantage of all the advice available to them from a wide range of sources.

 Compulsory Subjects & The Learning Core

 English, Numeracy, Science and Welsh Baccalaureate are compulsory for all.
 All students will study Double Award Science, counting for two GCSEs.
 Those with the necessary skills and aptitude will also have the opportunity to study English Literature as well as English Language at GCSE.

 Physical Education, Religious Studies and Welsh must be taken by everyone.
 At Prestatyn High School, Religious Studies is taught as part of the Learning Core entitlement which includes aspects of Personal, Social and Moral Education.
 The skills, knowledge and experiences outlined in the Learning Core must be made accessible to all students.
 The means by which students achieve this will vary depending on the pathway chosen.